 One contaminate that we are watching closely stems from harmful algae blooms that may result in cyanotoxins.
 Potential for this contaminant exists due to algae in our water supply, as demonstrated by minor taste and odor observations in the Auburn Water System.
 Taste and odor is primarily caused by the presence of geosmin in the raw water source.
-As micro-organisms die, they release the geosmin.
+As microorganisms die, they release the geosmin.
 If the population of micro-organisms are cyanobacteria based, we may need to add processes for removal of cyanotoxin when this contaminant is adopted into law.
-It would be ideal to remove this contaminate in the raw water source.
+It would be ideal to remove this contaminate in the raw water source with regular and aggressive system cleaning and maintenance.
 If removed at the treatment plants, chemical feed systems like ozone and potassium permanganate, and/or ultra violet light will be needed.